 Importance of natural gas

-Gas accounted for 54% of energy inputs to electricity generation in 2018.
-Natural gas has been the largest input to electricity generation since the late 1990s, but its use declined after 2010, due partly to increased use of wind generation.
-It increased again after 2016.
-This was partly due to increased electricity exports to the UK and to reduced generation from wind and hydro in 2016 and to reduced coal use in 2017 and 2018.
+Gas accounted for 57% of energy inputs to electricity generation in 2020.
+Natural gas (NG) has been the largest input to electricity generation since the late 1990s, but its use declined after its 2010 peak of 61%, partly because of increased wind generation.
+Natural gas's share then increased in 2016.
+That was partly due to increased electricity exports to the UK and reduced generation from wind and hydro in 2016.
+Since 2016, the year-on-year increases in natural gas use result from decreases in overall use of other fossil fuels (coal, peat and oil) and electricity exports (except 2019).

-Coal and peat accounted for 21% of fuel inputs to electricity generation in 2018.
-22% of all energy inputs to electricity generation were from renewable sources in 2018.
-Oil has been almost fully phased out of electricity generation since 2011.
+Coal and peat accounted for 9% of fuel inputs to electricity generation in 2020.
+29% of all energy inputs to electricity generation were from renewable sources in 2020.
+Oil had been almost phased out of electricity generation, falling to 0.7% input in 2017.
+Since then, oil inputs have at least tripled to over 2.4% in 2020.

 Electricity imports and exports

 Electricity can be imported or exported between Ireland and the UK over interconnectors.
-Ireland changed from being a net importer to a net exporter of electricity in 2016 and continued to be a net exporter in 2017 and 2018.
-This causes an increase in the amount of energy required for electricity generation in Ireland.
+Ireland changed from being a net importer to a net exporter of electricity in 2016, continuing to be a net exporter every year except 2019.
+These electricity exports mean increased quantities of energy required for electricity generation in Ireland.

 Efficiency of electricity supply